ICHORd12/QualityMediaConsumptionSocialMedia-DSA210-Project/README.md

 ---
 ## **What is defined as Quality Media?**
- -I define quality media as type of media which to be able to produced and create a narrative requires a cumilative effort for various creative minds alongside with a budget this consist of:
+ - I define quality media as type of media which to be able to produced and create a narrative requires a cumilative effort for various creative minds alongside with a budget this consist of:
-   --Films/TV Series
+   -- Films/TV Series
-   --Comics/Mangas
+   -- Comics/Mangas
-   --Story Driven Video Games
+   -- Story Driven Video Games
--Social Media's I primarily use
+- Social Media's I primarily use
-   --Youtube
+   -- Youtube
-   --Reddit
+   -- Reddit
-   --Instagram
+   -- Instagram

 ---
 ## **Motivation**